IgniteUI/igniteui-docfx/en/components/exporter_csv.md

 ### Customizing the Exported Format

 The CSV Exporter supports several types of exporting formats.
 The export format may be specified:
-* as second argument of the `IgxCsvExporterOptions` objects's constructor
+* as a second argument of the `IgxCsvExporterOptions` objects's constructor
 * using the `IgxCsvExporterOptions` objects's `fileType` property

 Different export formats have different file extensions and value delimiters.
-The following table maps the export formats and their respactive file extendions and delimiters:
+The following table maps the export formats and their respective file extensions and delimiters:

 | Format | File Extension | Default Delimiter |
 | :--- | :--- | :--- |